eevee/eev.ee/content/2016-06-22-graphical-fidelity-is-ruining-video-games.markdown

 But nobody thinks like that, and even the people who do, don't really care too much.
 It's a room with a clear design idea and a clear gameplay purpose: to house the green armor.
 It doesn't matter that this would never be a _real_ part of a base.
 The game exists in its own universe, and it establishes early on that these are the rules of that universe.
 Sometimes a fancy room exists just to give the player a thing.

 At the same time, the room still _resembles_ a base.
 I can take for granted, in the back of my head, that someone deliberately placed this armor here for storage.
-It's off the critical path, too, so it doesn't quit feel like it was left specifically for me to pick up.
+It's off the critical path, too, so it doesn't quite feel like it was left specifically for me to pick up.
 The world is designed for the player, but it doesn't _feel_ that way — the environment implies, however vaguely, that other stuff is going on here.

 ----